piyush-singh0/SEIR-COVI-19-/README.md

 change the directory to the folder where you downladed the rest of the files.

-type "run" to simulte the model
+type "run" in the command window to simulte the model